CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 ideal for storing raw data without wasting a lot of space between each data element.
 Data is read back in the same order as it was written.

 In order to be able to access a data file, it must first be opened.
-A special OPEN call is available for this purpose.
+A special :guilabel:`OPEN` call is available for this purpose.
 With the opening you also specify the type of access, whether data should be written or read.

-After completing the data manipulations, each data file should be closed with a CLOSE call.
+After completing the data manipulations, each data file should be closed with a :guilabel:`CLOSE` call.

 When editing data files, there are a few important points to keep in mind: